satyakavisetti/ML-Intern-Work/unsupervised-clustering/03-dbscan-hdscan/README.md

 - **MinPts**: Minimum neighbors required for a point to be core (dense).

 A point is a **core point** if it has ≥ MinPts neighbors within ε.
 Core points and their neighbors form clusters through density-connectedness.
 Isolated points become **outliers/noise**.
+### Why Density Matters

+Traditional clustering algorithms such as K-Means assume that clusters are roughly spherical and can be represented using a centroid.
+However, real-world datasets often violate this assumption.
+Customer behavior, geographical patterns, biological structures, and social networks frequently produce irregular cluster shapes.

+Density-based clustering approaches the problem differently.
+Instead of asking "Which centroid is closest?", it asks "Which points are surrounded by many nearby neighbors?".
+This perspective allows the algorithm to discover natural groups regardless of shape.

+### Historical Background

+DBSCAN was introduced in 1996 by Ester, Kriegel, Sander, and Xu.
+The motivation was to develop an algorithm capable of discovering clusters in large spatial databases while simultaneously handling noise points.

+Before DBSCAN, most clustering methods required users to specify the number of clusters beforehand.
+DBSCAN removed this requirement and introduced explicit noise detection, making it one of the most influential clustering algorithms ever developed.

+### Real-World Analogy

+Imagine standing in a crowded shopping mall.
+People naturally form dense groups around food courts, shops, and entertainment areas.
+A few individuals may be walking alone through corridors.
+DBSCAN identifies the crowded regions as clusters and the isolated individuals as noise points.

 ---